DavidMoCe/what_is_jax/README.md

 The output will show how the value of \( x \) changes with each iteration until it converges to the minimum of the function.
 The minimum of the function \( f(x) \) es \( x = -1.5 \).

+# Example 2
+## Wine Classification with JAX
+#### The code for the example is in the file [`jax_calidad_del_vino.py`](https://github.com/DavidMoCe/what_is_jax/blob/main/jax_calidad_del_vino.py)
+This project implements a neural network in JAX to classify wine quality using the `wine` dataset from `sklearn`.

+## Main Steps:
+1. **Data Loading and Preprocessing** 📊
+   - The dataset is loaded using `sklearn.datasets.load_wine()`.
+   - Data is normalized with `StandardScaler` to improve model performance.

+2. **Parameter Initialization** 🎛️
+   - We generate random weights and biases using `jax.random.normal`.
+   - These are stored in a dictionary for use in the neural network.

+3. **Model Definition** 🧠
+   - A neural network with three layers is implemented:
+     - Input layer: 16 neurons with ReLU activation.
+     - Hidden layer: 8 neurons with ReLU activation.
+     - Output layer: 3 neurons with Softmax activation.
+   - `jax.numpy.dot` is used for matrix multiplications.

+4. **Loss Function and Optimization** 🔧
+   - `jax.nn.one_hot` is used to convert labels into vectors.
+   - Cross-entropy is calculated to evaluate model error.
+   - The `optax.adam` optimizer is used with a learning rate of `0.001`.

+5. **Model Training** 🚀
+   - Weights are updated using `grad(loss_fn)`.
+   - The model is trained for 200 epochs.
+   - Loss is displayed every 10 epochs.

+6. **Model Evaluation** 📈
+   - Accuracy is computed on the test set using `accuracy_score`.
+   - A confusion matrix is visualized using `ConfusionMatrixDisplay`.

+## Expected Output:
+The trained model classifies wines with an accuracy above 90% on the test set.

 # References
 ## Information on JAX